-This finding can be made, in that the proposed wireless communication facility will be located on an existing commercial building behind a screening wall.
-The subject property for the proposed project is located within the Highway One scenic corridor.
-The proposed project complies with General Plan Policy 5.10.3 (Protection of Public Vistas), in that no views of the beach, ocean, or other significant vistas can be viewed past or across the subject property, as the property is on the inland side of the scenic comdor with no significant public vista available beyond the subject property.
-The existing public views from the scenic highway will remain unchanged as a result of this project.
+This finding can be made, in that the proposed wireless communication facility will be located on an existing monopole camouflaged as a pine tree.
+The subject property for the proposed project is located within the Amesti Road scenic corridor.
+The proposed project complies with General Plan Policy 5.10.3 (Protection of Public Vistas), in that no views of the beach, ocean, or other significant vistas can be viewed past or across the subject property, as the property is on the inland side of the scenic corridor with no significant public vista available beyond the subject property.
+The existing public views from Amesti Road, a scenic road, will be improved as a result of this project.